amaralsprtn/projetosds4/README.md

 >
   > It will be available at `localhost:8080`
 >
-  > The database is accessable trough `localhost:5432/dsvendas`
+  > The database is accessable through `localhost:5432/dsvendas`

 ### To run the frontend app:
   ```shell